Nun Kun: Mountaineering

 The massif is most conveniently accessed from the road connecting Kargil and Leh.
-The roadhead from the West is Tangol, approximately a 2 hr drive from Kargil.
+The roadhead from the West is Tangol, approximately a two hour drive from Kargil.
 The route goes through the villages of Sankoo and Panikhar.

 The mountain has the North ridge, the longest that splits into North West and North East ridge at around 500m below the summit. the Northwest Ridge splits the Kangriz Glacier into West and East.
 The South ridge drops from the mountain after 500m giving way to the formidable South wall.
 The West ridge, is more direct and accessible by climbing the snow wall on the West face.
 This is reached by traversing the snow field of the Kangriz glacier after climbing the ice wall of the Kangriz Glacier West reached from the base camp (4600m) typically established in the upper Sentik Valley.